S0fft/SyCloth-Shop/README.md

 ```
 ### - Running the Server
 Then, run server:
 ```powershell
 python manage.py runserver
 ```
+After starting the server, you can access the application by navigating to `http://127.0.0.1:8000` in your browser.

 <details>
 <summary><h3> Project Setup on Unix-Like Systems </h3></summary>